Fauci, Kamala and other words you pronounced incorrectly in 2020 - KESQ

 X Æ A-Xii (EX-aye-eye): The tweaked version of the name that Tesla and SpaceX CEO Elon Musk and singer Grimes gave their son.
 Musk originally said the baby was called “X Æ A-12” but after questions from fans, Grimes addressed the change, writing, “Roman numerals.
 Looks better tbh.”

-Yosemite (YOH-sem-it-ee): A national park in California that was mispronounced by President Donald Trump in August.
-(Apparently, Trump wasn’t the only one mispronouncing this, eh?)
+Yosemite (yoh-SEH-mih-tee): The national park in California that was mispronounced by President Donald Trump in August.
+National Park Service rangers say it correctly in videos welcoming visitors to the 130-year-old park.

 Comments

-Note: CORRECTION: A previous version of this story contained the incorrect pronunciation for Yosemite.
-It is yoh-SEH-mih-tee.